jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The average human blinks their eyes 6,205,000 times each year.
+⚡<!-- FUNFACT --> Fun fact: Louisiana's capital building is the tallest one of any U.S. state.

 </div>